LogtalkDotOrg/logtalk3/manuals/_sources/devtools/help.rst.txt

 ``help``
 ========

-This tool provides basic on-line help for Logtalk features and libraries when running in most operating-systems.
+This tool provides basic online help for Logtalk features and libraries when running in most operating-systems.
 For help on the Logtalk compiler error and warning messages, see the ``tutor`` tool.